-Deferred Offering Costs
+Offering Costs

-The Company complies with the requirements of FASB ASC 340-10-S99-1 and SEC Staff Accounting Bulletin Topic 5A- "Expenses of Offering."
-Deferred offering costs of approximately \$403,907, consist principally of costs incurred in connection with formation and preparation for the Public Offering.
-These costs, together with the underwriters' discount were charged to additional paid in capital subsequent to June 30, 2016 upon closing of the Public Offering on July 20, 2016.
+The Company complies with the requirements of FASB ASC 340-10-S99-1 and SEC Staff Accounting Bulletin Topic 5A - "Expenses of Offering."
+Offering costs were \$22,697,678 (including \$22,137,500 in underwriters' fees), consisting principally of costs incurred in connection with formation and preparation for the Public Offering.
+These costs, together with the underwriters' discount were charged to additional paid in capital upon closing of the Public Offering on July 20, 2016.